AjinyaNaik/SmartSummaries/README.md

-# This repository is for my internship for Medical Informatics Engineering
+# This repository is for my internship for Medical Informatics Engineering alls